matthieugomez/regife/README.md

 #### How are standard errors computed?
 The `vce` option is passed to a regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
 This way of computing standard errors is hinted in section 6 of of Bai (2009).

-That being said, personal [Monte carlo evidence](monte-carlo/result.png) suggest standard errors should be bootstrapped for small T.
+That being said, personal [Monte carlo evidence](monte-carlo/result.png) suggest to bootstrap the standard errors for small T.
 ```
 regife sales price, f(state year, 2)  vce(bootstrap, reps(100))
 ```